-19 Ford describes the regulatory advantages of enforcement teams that are ad hoc, specific to the context of a firm, and flexible to the needs of the job.
-(Ford 2005: 819-821.)
+27. Ford describes the regulatory advantages of enforcement teams that are ad hoc, specific to the context of a firm, and flexible to the needs of the job (Ford [2005, pp. 819-821]).

-D. Conclusion to Part II
+D. Conclusion to Section II

 In sum, the FSB responds to the challenges of an interrelated but plural global regulatory environment with some new tools and approaches borrowed largely from the European experience in coordinating among diverse regulatory authorities within the EU.
-These tools and approaches are not particularly legal in nature--indeed, the FSB has minimal formal legal authority over its members.
+These tools and approaches are not particularly legal in nature-indeed, the FSB has minimal formal legal authority over its members.
 They are rather pragmatic and problem-oriented.
 And they are sociologically and institutionally grounded: they emphasize relationships, reputations, and the gradual evolution of norms and standards through repeat encounters.

-Part III: The New Governance Approach
+III.
+The New Governance Approach

 Although the FSB initiatives described in the previous section eschew traditional legal approaches, therefore, they draw powerfully on one popular body of regulatory theory known as New Governance (NG).
-As described in this section, NG theories of the government's role in coordinating optimal regulatory outcomes developed first in the context of domestic regulatory problems as a new way of thinking about the continuing role of the state in the context of free market challenges to all forms of regulation, but they were later picked up as a tool for interstate coordination among disparate regulators and regulatory regimes in the EU in regulatory contexts other than finance such as labor and environmental standards.20 These initiatives received enthusiastic academic attention as innovative and novel approaches to age-old problems concerning the lack of enforceability and hence
+As described in this section, NG theories of the government's role in coordinating optimal regulatory outcomes developed first in the context of domestic regulatory problems as a new way of thinking about the continuing role of the state in the context of free market challenges to all forms of regulation, but they were later picked up as a tool for interstate coordination among disparate regulators and regulatory regimes in the EU in regulatory contexts other than finance such as labor and environmental standards.
+These initiatives received enthusiastic academic attention as innovative and novel approaches to age-old problems concerning the lack of enforceability and hence "soft law" character of international law.
+From there, European regulators with personal experience of this model imported these methods into the FSB and other emerging nodes of contemporary global financial governance.